WebCapture SDK - FaceAutocapture and Liveness

 Description

-LocationStringHeader containing the URI of the created bio-session.
+LocationStringHeader containing the URI of created the bio-session.
+SESSION_ID can be extracted alone if needed from location value.

 HTTP